Oak Bloom OT

-We do this work together by building strong relationships with families, partner with schools, using empathy to reframe negative behavior, as well as learn and practice sensory & emotional regulation strategies to accomplish identified goals.
+We do this work together by building strong relationships with families, partnering with schools, using empathy to reframe negative behavior, as well as learning and practicing sensory & emotional regulation strategies.

-When a child is not meeting their full potential at home, school or in their communities, OT can help..
+When a person is not meeting their full potential at home, school, or in their communities, OT can help.

 If you have questions about how to go about getting insurance coverage click HERE.

 Achieving motor milestones such as crawling, walking, or jumping

 Feeding difficulties, including "picky eaters" and developing oral-motor skills

 Focusing or sitting still